qutip/qutip/doc/guide/guide-measurement.rst

 How do we know what these operators measure?
 The answer lies in the measurement procedure itself:

-* A quantum measurement tranforms the state being measured by projecting it into one of the eigenvectors of the measurement operator.
+* A quantum measurement transforms the state being measured by projecting it into one of the eigenvectors of the measurement operator.

 * Which eigenvector to project onto is chosen probabilistically according to the